 That was enough to render Sebastian Fleitas' strike for Real irrelevant, landing the Cup Winners' Cup trophy for Chelsea.

 3. Real Madrid 0-1 Chelsea - August 1998

-Real Madrid had just won the Champions League and Chelsea had found UEFA Cup Winners' Cup success once more.
+Real Madrid had just won the Champions League and Chelsea had enjoyed success in the UEFA Cup Winners' Cup, making this a clash between champions.

 4. Real Madrid 1-1 Chelsea - April 2021

 23 years later Chelsea and Real Madrid did battle once more, this time in the semi-finals of the Champions League.

 After Timo Werner had missed an early sitter for the Blues, Christian Pulisic kept his composure to round Thibaut Courtois and squeeze a shot between two defenders on the line to open the scoring.